mautic/developer-documentation-new/docs/rest_api/emails.rst

      - Category information
    * - ``unsubscribeForm``
      - int
-     - ID of the form displayed in the unsubscribe page
+     - ID of the Form displayed in the unsubscribe page
    * - ``dynamicContent``
      - object
-     - Dynamic content configuration
+     - Dynamic Content configuration
    * - ``lists``
      - array
-     - Array of segment IDs which should be added to the segment Email
+     - Contains an array of Segment IDs to add to the Segment Email
    * - ``assetAttachments``
      - array
-     - asset IDs Array for Email attachment
+     - Asset IDs array for Email attachment
    * - ``grapesjsbuilder``
      - array
-     - ``customMjml`` key along with MJML content for email based on MJML.
+     - ``customMjml`` key along with MJML content for Email based on MJML.

 .. _response-2: